olawaleade/aws-tag-manangement/README.md

   - Run this command
     ```
+     python3 tag_account.py arg1
-     python3 tag_account.py
+     for example python3 tag_account.py tag.json

     ```

 2. To Untag existing resource

   - Run this command
     ```
+     python3 untag_account.py arg2
-     python3 untag_account.py
+     for example python3 untag_account.py untag.json
     ```

+## Points to Note
+- The Config.ini file consist of the Tag Keys, which are validated against the tag inputs
--  Note that the tag.json are the tags to be added and untag.json are the Keys for the tage tok be deleted.
+- Note that the arg1 and arg2 are the tags json file defined which is given as input which running the command.
+-